 - Stop the engine and allow the machine to cool down before performing maintenance. - The engine and the hydraulic system and many other parts of the machine are hot immediately after the engine is stopped.
 Touching these parts will cause burns. - The hydraulic oil is also hot and under high pressure immediately after the engine is stopped.

 Be careful when loosening the caps or plugs.
-Working on the machine under plugs.
 Working on the machine under these conditions could result in burns or injuries due to the hot oil spurting out.